ibm-cloud-docs/account/iam-cbr.md

 Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
 Access to IAM resources can be controlled with context-based restrictions and identity and access management (IAM) policies.
 Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 For more information, see [What are context-based restrictions](/docs/account?topic=account-context-restrictions-whatis).
 {: shortdesc}

-These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+These restrictions work with traditional IAM policies, which are based on identity, to provide another layer of protection.
 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.

 A user must have the Administrator role on the specific IAM service that you want to target to create, update, or delete rules.
 A user must also have at least the Viewer role on the Context-based restrictions service to view and add network zones to a rule.
 The Editor or Administrator roles on the Context-based restrictions service grants users access to create, update, or delete network zones.
 {: note}